Beware of unproven Alzheimer’s medications

 The Federal Trade Commission (FTC) and the Food and Drug Administration (FDA) have already filed formal complaints against companies selling coral calcium.
 They did this because there’s no reliable scientific evidence that supports the exaggerated health claims and it’s against the law to make those unproven claims.

 Ginkgo biloba is a plant extract that’s thought to be an antioxidant, anti-inflammatory.
 It’s thought to to protect cell membranes and regulate neurotransmitter function.

 It’s been used in traditional Chinese medicine for centuries and is currently being used in Europe for cognitive symptoms associated with neurological conditions.

-But results of a large, multicenter Phase 3 clinical trial conducted by several branches of the National Institutes of Health showed that ginkgo was no better than a placebo in preventing or delaying Alzheimer’s disease.
+But results of a large, multicenter Phase 3 clinical trial conducted by several branches of the National Institutes of Health showed that ginkgo was not effective in preventing or delaying Alzheimer’s disease.

 5. Huperzine A

 Huperzine A (HOOP-ur-zeen) is a moss extract used in traditional Chinese medicine.
 It’s marketed as a treatment for Alzheimer’s disease because it has properties similar to cholinesterase inhibitors, which are a type of FDA-approved Alzheimer’s medications.